Medical Editor: John P. Cunha, DO, FACOEP

-Lokara (desonide 0.05%) lotion is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic (itching) manifestations of corticosteroid responsive dermatoses.
-Lokara is available in other countries as the generic desonide 0.05% lotion.
-Common side effects seen with Lokara use can include contact dermatitis, skin burning, peeling, irritation, dryness, and scaliness.
+LoKara (desonide 0.05%) lotion is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic (itching) manifestations of corticosteroid responsive dermatoses.
+LoKaralotion is available in generic form.
+Common side of LoKara lotion include:

 Our LoKara Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have severe irritation of any treated skin, or if you show signs of absorbing desonide topical through your skin, such as:

 - blurred vision, or seeing halos around lights;